ridhed/Sales-Prediction-Analysis/README.md

 * value_counts - In a column, it shows all the unique values with their count.
 It can be applied on a single column only.
 * info() - Provides basic information about the dataframe.
 * isna() - function is used to detect missing values.
 It return a boolean same-sized object indicating if the values are NA
+* groupby()-

 Questions Answered/Analysed From The Dataset

-* What is overall sales trend?
+* Q.1) What is overall sales trend?
-* Which are top 10 products by sales?
+* Q.2)Which are top 10 products by sales?
-* Which are the most selling products (quantity)?
+* Q.3)Which are the most selling products (quantity)?
-* Which is the most preferred shipping method ?
+* Q.4)Which is the most preferred shipping method ?
-* Which are the most profitable categories and sub categories ?
+* Q.5)Which are the most profitable categories and sub categories ?
-* Which are the least profitable categories and sub categories ?
+* Q.6)Which are the least profitable categories and sub categories ?
-* Which are bottom 10 prodcts by sales ?
+* Q.7)Which are bottom 10 prodcts by sales ?
-* Which are the least selling products (qauntity)?
+* Q.8)Which are the least selling products (qauntity)?
-* In which year did we got more orders ?
+* Q.9)In which year did we got more orders ?
-* Find from which we got more order from ?
+* Q.10)Find from which we got more order from ?

 [(Back to top)](#table-of-contents)